KirkAlton-Class7/tawny-port-serverless-infra/notes.md

 ## Route Taxonomy

 The route names carry meaning.
-The stage is the environment; the next path segment is the trust boundary.
+The stage is the environment.
+The next path segment is the trust boundary.

 ```text
 /<stage>/<domain>/<service>